Ali Sethi: Musical training and influences

-2012–2017: Early career and work in Coke Studio
+2011–2017: Early career and work in Coke Studio Pakistan

-In 2012, Sethi recorded "Dil Jalannay Ki Baat Karte Ho," which was featured in Mira Nair's political-thriller, The Reluctant Fundamentalist.
-The song brought Sethi international recognition as a singer and was named the "highlight of the album" by The Times of India.
+In 2011, Sethi traveled to India to serve as an adviser on Mira Nair's 2012 political-thriller, The Reluctant Fundamentalist.
+At a social gathering during his visit, Sethi sang the ghazal "Dil Jalaane Ki Baat Karte Ho," originally sung by his teacher, Farida Khanum.
+Nair was so moved by his rendition that she urged Sethi to record the song which went on to feature on the soundtrack of the film.
+The song became Sethi's stepping stone into his recording career, brought him international recognition as a singer, and was named the "highlight of the album" by The Times of India.

 In 2015, Sethi made his singing debut on Coke Studio Season 8 with "Umran Langiyaan," a Punjabi folk song originally sung by Asad Amanat Ali Khan.
 With his rendition of "Umran Langiyaan," Sethi was said to have "cemented his place as an interpreter of classics."
 Sethi received praise for "expertly channel[ing] some of the soaring high-register scatting that made Asad Amanat’s performances so amazing."
 Indian classical singer Shubha Mudgal lauded Sethi for his "delicacy of expression" and "ease and familiarity with Punjabi and the Saraiki dialect."